darth30joker/darth30joker.github.io/_posts/2014-12-29-return-text-with-nginx.md

 layout: post
 title: Return text with Nginx
 ---
 There is always a time that you want your web server just return some plain text to user or monitor services.
-One way of doing it, is that create a static file and use url of this file.
+One way of doing it is to create a static file and use url of this file.

 Is there a better way for this?